 HBCU Digital Media Fellowship

-Up to five students from Historically Black Colleges and Universities (HBCU) will receive hands-on experience during the three-day Online News Association Conference, Oct.
-5-7 in Washington, D.C., as part of the HBCU Digital Media Fellowship, which also gives them high-profile exposure and advanced practical knowledge of emerging technologies, tools and approaches to reporting and distributing news online.
+Up to five students from Historically Black Colleges and Universities (HBCU) will receive hands-on experience during the annual three-day Online News Association Conference as part of the HBCU Digital Media Fellowship, which also gives them high-profile exposure and advanced practical knowledge of emerging technologies, tools and approaches to reporting and distributing news online.

 CNN Diversity Fellowship

-Digital journalists from diverse backgrounds with experience reporting for mobile and social platforms are encouraged to apply for the CNN Diversity Fellowship at ONA17.
-Four winners will receive an all-expenses-paid trip to the ONA conference in Washington D.C.
-Oct.
-5-7.
+Digital journalists from diverse backgrounds with experience reporting for mobile and social platforms are selected for the CNN Diversity Fellowship at the annual Online News Association Conference.
+Four winners receive an all-expenses-paid trip to the conference.